William Herskovic: Holocaust experiences

 Herskovic's businesses were confiscated by the Germans and he, his wife and their two baby girls were sent to a concentration camp.
-Allthough he wouldn't find out until a long time later, his wife and two daughters were killed in a gas chamber almost immediately upon their arrival.
+Although he wouldn't find out until a long time later, his wife and two daughters were killed in a gas chamber almost immediately upon their arrival.

 Herskovic was sent to an Auschwitz hard labor camp where he wasn't expected to live long on about 130 calories a day.

 Herskovic set about planning an escape, and on the first night of Hanukkah, 1942, Herskovic and two others dug a pair of wire cutters out from beneath layers of snow where they had hidden them, and cut through chain-link fences during a blizzard.

 The three ran through the snow for hours towards freedom.

 Herskovic then warned the Belgian underground of what was going on in the camps.
-"Do not go peacefully, they are killing us by the hundreds," he is quoted as saying in Escape to Life: A Journey Through the Holocaust, his biography.
+"Do not go peacefully, they are killing us by the thousands," he is quoted as saying in Escape to Life: A Journey Through the Holocaust, his biography.

 The resistance quickly mobilized, stopping a transport train and rescuing hundreds bound for the camps.

 "His survival saved hundreds," according to a Simon Wiesenthal Center tribute.

 Herskovic then went undercover, carefully crafting false papers and getting a job camouflaging the beaches of Normandy, where he was in fact observing military installations and drawing sketches to send back to the resistance.

 After the war

 Herskovic, discovering that his wife and children had been killed, asked his first wife's younger sister, Maria, for her hand in marriage (her husband had also been killed in the Holocaust).
 She accepted.

 They had three children, all girls, and moved to America.
-In Los Angeles, Herskovic founded Bel Air Camera in 1957 in Westwood Village, which is still a family-owned business to this day.
+In Los Angeles, Herskovic founded Bel Air Camera in 1957 in Westwood Village, which closed in 2015 after 58 years in business.

 From the moment he immigrated to the U.S. with his wife, Mireille, they began their heartfelt dedication to philanthropy, contributing to communities whenever possible.
 With an understandable commitment to his history, he was a founding supporter of the U.S. Holocaust Museum in Washington, D.C. where a plaque proudly commemorates, and hopefully puts to rest, all the beloved family he lost who were never given the benefit of gravestones.
 He was also dedicated to the Simon Wiesenthal Museum of Tolerance in hopes, "that education and awareness will prevent prejudice and hatred in the future."
 Additionally, he and his wife have been loyal supporters of numerous organizations including: UJF, ADL, Friends of Sheba Medical Center, Friends of Israel Disabled Veterans, Technion, UCLA's Hillel, Milken Community High School, Stephen S. Wise Temple, The Jesters (a charity helping blind children), Israel Cancer Research Fund, and others.